CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/02-configure-synapse.md

    ![](media/ex2-nameir.png)

-8. Once the integration runtime is created, you will see Authentication keys under Option 2: Manual setup.
-Make sure to **copy** **(1)** those keys to notepad, in the next step you need one of these keys.
+8. Once the integration runtime is created, Authentication keys under Option 2: Manual setup will appear. **Copy** **(1)** those keys to notepad, as you will need one of these keys in the next step.

    ![](media/ex2-copykeys.png)

-9. In Option 2: Manual setup, you can download the integration runtime via Step 1.
+9. In Option 2: Manual setup, download the integration runtime via Step 1.
 Click on **Download and install integration runtime**.

    ![](media/ex2-downloadir.png)

-10. You will see a new tab to Download Microsoft Integration Runtime, scroll-down and click on **Download**.
+10. A new tab to Download Microsoft Integration Runtime will appear, scroll-down and click on **Download**.

     ![](media/ex2-microsoftir.png)